 Any accommodation upgrades or changes to the tour plan.

 It is very important that everyone carries enough fuel – Most of the driving is on bad roads.
-Your vehicle must have at least a 800km range, in normal circumstances.
+Your vehicle must at least have a 1000km range, in normal circumstances.
 Please do your own calculation, as you know your own vehicle best.